-Salaries and benefits expense is essentially unchanged between periods, reflecting no changes in compensation levels for our Chief Executive Officer (CEO), Chief Financial Officer (CFO), Vice President-Corporate Development (VP Corporate Development) and immaterial increases in non-officer compensation and the cost of Company-provided benefits beginning in mid-2020.
+Salaries and benefits expense is essentially unchanged between periods, reflecting no changes in compensation levels for our Chief Executive Officer (CEO), Chief Financial Officer (CFO), Vice President-Corporate Development (VP Corporate Development) and a non-officer member of our administrative staff and modest increases in the cost of Coimpany-provided benefits beginning in mid-2019.

-Current year stock-based compensation expense reflects the amortization of option grants made to our CEO, CFO, VP Corporate Development, administrative staff, independent members of our Board and certain consultants since September 2016, all earlier grants having become fully vested and amortized.
-The single grant made in September 2016 reached fully vested and amortized status during the quarter ended September 30, 2020.
-Grants awarded after September 30, 2019, including those granted during the quarter ended September 30, 2020, account for approximately \$160,000 of expense in the quarter ended September 30, 2020, offset by an expense reduction of approximately \$95,000 attributable to certain options granted between September 2016 and August 2018 that became fully vested and amortized during the quarter ended September 30, 2020 or earlier.
+Stock-based compensation expense reflects the amortization of option grants made to our CEO, CFO, VP Corporate Development, administrative staff, independent members of our Board and certain consultants since June 2016, all earlier grants having become fully vested and amortized.
+Grants awarded after June 30, 2019, including those granted during the quarter ended June 30, 2020, account for approximately \$229,000 of expense in the quarter ended June 30, 2020, offset by the expense reduction of approximately \$333,000 attributable to certain options granted between June 2016 and February 2018 that became fully vested and amortized during the quarter ended June 30, 2020 or earlier.
+Stock compensation expense is further reduced in the quarter ended June 30, 2020 by approximately \$98,000 due to the absence of the impact of immediate vesting attributable to certain options granted in May 2019.
+Expense attributable to recent option grants is generally being amortized over two-year to three-year vesting periods, with essentially all of the grants made since May 2019, including those made in the quarter ended June 30, 2020, being immediately vested and expensed upon grant, in accordance with the terms of the respective grants.

-Board fees and other consulting services represents, in both periods, fees paid as consideration for Board and Board Committee services to the independent members of our Board of Directors and, in the current year, other consulting service fees related to commercial market analyses of both PH94B and PH10.
+Board fees represents fees paid as consideration for Board and Board Committee services to the independent members of our Board.

-Legal, accounting and other professional fees for the quarters ended September 30, 2020 and 2019 includes expenses related to routine legal services as well as accounting services related to the quarterly review of our current year financial statements.
-In 2020, we incurred additional consulting fees related to revenue recognition accounting for the EverInsight Agreement and, in 2019, we incurred fees attributable to services provided by an international business development consultant.
+Legal, accounting and other professional fees for the quarters ended June 30, 2020 and 2019 includes expense related to routine legal fees as well as the accounting expense related to the annual audit of our prior year financial statments.
+In 2019, we also incurred \$30,000 attributable to services provided by an international business development consultant.

 Investor and public relations expense includes the fees of our various external service providers for a broad spectrum of investor relations, public relations and social media services, and well as market awareness and strategic advisory and support functions and initiatives that, in 2019, included numerous in-person meetings in multiple U.S. and certain foreign markets and other communication activities focused on expanding global market awareness of the Company, our CNS product candidate pipeline and technologies and our research and development programs, including among registered investment professionals and investment advisors, individual and institutional investors, and prospective strategic collaborators for development and commercialization of our product candidates in major pharmaceutical markets worldwide.
-During the current fiscal year, we have curtailed the number of external service providers engaged in these activities compared to the prior year.
-Further, in the quarter ended September 30, 2019, in addition to cash fees and expenses we incurred for such activities, we recognized approximately \$26,500 of noncash expense attributable to the amortization of the fair value of stock and warrants granted in previous periods to various corporate development, investor relations, and market awareness service providers.
-No such noncash expense was incurred in the quarter ended September 30, 2020.
+During the quarter ended June 30, 2020, we curtailed the number of external service providers engaged in these activities compared to the prior year.
+Further, in the quarter ended June 30, 2019, in addition to cash fees and expenses we incurred for such activities, we recognized approximately \$79,400 of noncash expense attributable to the amortization of the fair value of stock and warrants granted in previous periods to various corporate development, investor relations, and market awareness service providers.
+No such noncash expense ws incurred in the quarter ended June 30, 2020.